Imperial System

 For importing databases, MiningMath uses the metric system exclusively.
 In case your database is in the imperial system, it should be modified to a counterpart in the metric system.
 This page provides a script and further instructions for you to do this conversion successfully.

-For this process, python and pandas packages are required (see installation guidelines below).
-In case you find any issues using the script, or if you make any modifications to it that could be useful for the community as a whole, please share your discoveries at our Forum
+packages are required (see installation guidelines below).
+In case you find any issues using the script, or if you make any modifications to it that could be useful for the community as a whole, please share your discoveries at our Forum.

 Script download

-If you’re already familiar with python scripts, just copy or download this simple python script and run it in your machine.
+script and run it in your machine.
 Otherwise, keep scrolling for further instructions.
+Download

 import pandas